-Also known as feline infectious anemia, haemobartonellosis is a disease caused by a type of bacteria known as mycoplasma haemofelis.
+Also known as feline infectious anemia, hemobartonellosis is a disease caused by a type of bacteria known as mycoplasma hemofelis.
 These unusual bacteria have no cell wall; they attach to the wall of red blood cells.
 The cat’s immune system recognises these foreign invaders and launches an attack, this results in the death of the red blood cell hosting the pathogen, resulting in anemia in the cat.
 Transmission can occur via ticks, fleas, cat bites, blood transfusions and from the mother to her kittens in utero.

 Symptoms of feline infectious anemia are typically due to anemia that the cat develops and include:

 Antibiotics to kill the bacteria, corticosteroids to dampen the immune response and prevent further destruction of red blood cells.

 Oxygen therapy for cats having difficulty breathing, and in severe cases, a blood transfusion may be necessary.

 Babesiosis is caused by single-celled parasite protozoa of the genus Babesia.
 Infection can occur via a tick bite, blood transfusion, from the mother in utero, or via a cat bite.
 The incubation of babesiosis is around 10-14 days.
 Dogs are more commonly affected than cats; the protozoa can be found in Europe, South Africa, Asia and the United States.
 The highest incidence is during the warmer summer months.

 The parasite enters the red blood cells where it divides.
 Eventually, the infected red blood cells rupture, releasing merozoites, which then invade more red blood cells.
 The pathogenesis is hemolytic anemia, which occurs in two ways.

 - Merozoites rupture and destroy the red blood cells

 - The cat’s immune system destroys infected red blood cells